COVID-19: Long Island Sees Uptick In Positive Testing Rate, Cases; Latest County Totals

 - Monday, Oct.
 5: 1.1 percent

-In Nassau County, 90 new cases were reported on Monday with another 89 in Suffolk County.
+In Nassau County, 124 new cases were reported on Tuesday (up 34 from a day earlier) with another 109 in Suffolk County (up 20 from the previous day).

-There were nine deaths due to COVID-19 in New York State on Monday, with one on Long Island (in Suffolk County) -- bringing the total to 25,536 during the pandemic.
+There were eight deaths due to COVID-19 in New York State on Tuesday, with none on Long Island -- bringing the total to 25,545 during the pandemic.

 - Hospital Counties - 36